---auto-ghci-libs Automatically generate the GHCi .o version of each .a Haskell library, using GNU ld (if that is available).
+- --auto-ghci-libs Automatically generate the GHCi .o version of each .a Haskell library, using GNU ld (if that is available).
 Without this option, ghc-pkg will warn if GHCi versions of any Haskell libraries in the package don't exist.

-GHCi $.\circ$ libraries don't necessarily have to live in the same directory as the corresponding .a library.
-However, this option will cause the GHCi library to be created in the same directory as the .a library.

-- -f file, -package-conf file Adds file to the stack of package databases.
+GHCi .o libraries don't necessarily have to live in the same directory as the corresponding .a library.
+However, this option will cause the GHCi library to be created in the same directory as the .a library. - -f file, -package-conf file Adds file to the stack of package databases.
 Additionally, file will also be the database modified by a register, unregister, expose or hide command, unless it is overridden by a later --package-conf, --user or --global option. - --force Causes ghc-pkg to ignore missing dependencies, directories and libraries when registering a package, and just go ahead and add it anyway.
 This might be useful if your package installation system needs to add the package to GHC before building and installing the files. - --global Operate on the global package database (this is the default).
 This flag affects the register, update, unregister, expose, and hide commands. - --help, -?
 Outputs the command-line syntax. - --user Operate on the current user's local package database.
-This flag affects the register, update, unregister, expose, and hide commands. - -V, --version Output the ghc-pkg version number.
+This flag affects the register, update, unregister, expose, and hide commands. - -v[n], --verbose[=n] Control verbosity.
+Verbosity levels range from 0-2, where the default is 1, and -v alone selects level 2. - -V, --version Output the ghc-pkg version number.